eventql/eventql/doc/internals/architecture.md

 SQL database.

-Each copy of a partition is stored on the respective server's disk as a log structured merge tree of "columnar storage tables" (cstables).
-A cstable is a container file that stores many rows of a given schema in column-oriented layout.
+Each copy of a partition is stored on the respective server's disk as a log structured merge tree of segment files.
+Each segment file is encoded using the cstable file format.
+CSTable is a container file format that stores many rows of a given schema in column-oriented layout.

 ### Queries